coder83431/Network-File-Shares-and-Permissions/README.md

 </p>

-7. Now we will focus on assigning permissions to the folder named "accouting".
-We will make the user "bubo sud" be a member of a security group that will have the ability to perform actions on the "accounting" foldr.
-Go back to DC-1,and in Active Directory, create a security group called “ACCOUNTANTS”.
+7. Now we will focus on assigning permissions to the folder named "accounting".
+We will make the user "bubo sud" a member of a security group that will have the ability to perform actions on the "accounting" folder.
+Go back to DC-1, and in Active Directory, create a security group called “ACCOUNTANTS”.